resource-watch/slate/source/includes/api/_subscriptions.md

 * `dataQuery`, which will be evaluated as the subscription's content - i.e. this is what has been updated since the last check on the updates of this dataset.
 * `subscriptionQuery`, which will be evaluated to check if a subscription has changed since the last update.
 This query should return a single row with the count of updated items since the last update check.
 If the value returned by this query is greater than 0, then all the subscriptions that reference this dataset will receive a notification.

 The example on the side defines the `subscribable` object for an example dataset, and this object contains a the key `test`, including both a `dataQuery` and a `subscriptionQuery`.
 For more details on how you can modify the `subscribable` property of a dataset, check out the documentation on [updating a dataset](#updating-a-dataset).
+The keys in the subscribable object (e.g. `test`) are just for organizational purposes, and they won't be used in any way from the subscription's perspective.

 Both queries can contain two special keywords: `{begin}` and `{end}`.
 These will be replaced with ISO-formatted dates on runtime, with the datetime in which the subscription was last evaluated, and the datetime at the time of evaluation, respectively.